akshayutale7/Kafka_Partition_Reassignment_And_Leader_Election_Plan_Tool/README.md

 # Kafka Partition Reassignment & Leader Election Plan Tool

+## Description:

-This Python-based CLI tool simplifies the process of generating **partition reassignment** and **preferred leader election plans** for Apache Kafka.
+In Kafka, managing partition reassignments and broker leadership manually by creating JSON files or creating a new scripts every time is often time-consuming and error-prone.
+This Python-based CLI tool streamlines the process by enabling the generation of **partition reassignment** and **preferred leader election** plans with ease and accuracy.

-Designed for **Kafka Administrators** and **Technical Support Engineers**, it offers an interactive, safe, and guided workflow to generate a rebalance topic partitions and preferred leader election plan.
+Designed for Kafka Administrators and Technical Support Engineers, it offers a safe, interactive, and guided workflow to efficiently rebalance topic partitions and manage broker leadership.

-## Features
+## Key features:
-- Interactive CLI Workflow: Guided, step-by-step prompts for Kafka connection, topic filtering, broker selection, and plan export.
+- Guided, step-by-step prompts on CLI for Kafka connection, topic filtering, broker selection, and plan export.
-- Topic Filtering & Analysis: Fetches metadata and auto-classifies topics as internal or custom-defined.
+- Fetches metadata and auto-classifies topics as internal or custom-defined.
-- Partition Reassignment Plan Generator: Randomly redistributes partition replicas and exports Kafka-compatible JSON plans for balancing or broker decommissioning.
+- Randomly redistributes partition replicas and exports the plan in Kafka-compatible JSON file.

-⭐ Preferred Leader Election Plan

-Generates leader election plans targeting preferred brokers, compatible with Kafka CLI and Admin APIs.
+- Generates leader election plans targeting preferred brokers, compatible with Kafka CLI and Admin APIs.

-📄 Next Steps & CLI Guidance

-Prints ready-to-use Kafka commands for applying reassignment and leader election plans.
+- Prints ready-to-use Kafka commands for applying reassignment and leader election plans.

-📝 Comprehensive Logging

-Logs all actions, errors, and warnings with timestamps to kafka_script.log.
+- Logs all actions, errors, and warnings with timestamps to kafka_script.log.

-✅ Safe & Controlled Operations

-Validates inputs, confirms actions, and exits gracefully on user cancellation or error.

-🔄 Automatic Metadata Refresh

-Refreshes topic and broker metadata on demand to reflect real-time cluster state.

-## 📌 Why Use This Tool?

-Managing partition placement and broker leadership in Kafka via manual JSON editing or shell scripts is time-consuming and error-prone.
-This tool provides:

-- A **guided, repeatable workflow**
-- Output fully compatible with Kafka CLI tools
-- **Built-in safety checks** and validation
-- Helpful for **broker decommission**, **cluster rebalancing**, and **support troubleshooting**

-## 🛠️ Requirements
+## Requirements

 - **Python 3.6+**